Xnsam/sentiment-analysis-in-python-nltk/README.md

 # sentiment-analysis-in-python-nltk
-A simple implementation of sentiment analysis in python
+A simple implementation of sentiment analysis in python using NLTK